DETAILED ACTION

 evaluating the concept embedding to determine a semantic relationship between the concept embedding and one or more document embeddings corresponding to a set of documents; and

-providing, for display to the user, an indication of the determined semantic relationship corresponding to the concept embedding.
+providing, for display to the user, a graphical user interface (GUI) that indicates the determined semantic relationship corresponding to the concept embedding,

 Claim 1.
 A method for assisting users in re-finding documents, the method comprising: